-- DO NOT blow landscaping waste into street or storm drain inlets or use a hose to rinse dirt and debris off paved surfaces. - Sweep up residual sediment, leaves, and landscaping waste to prevent dispersal by wind or through contact with rain - or irrigation water runoff.
-These flows can wash the waste into a nearby stream, creek, river, or ocean. - Dispose of landscaping waste: - Grass clippings, tree leaves and trimmings, bushes/shrubs and trimmings, tree limbs/branches (< 4 inch diameter) in a green waste container or even better, leave them on site as mulch to eliminate hauling waste. - Tree limbs and branches (\geq 4 inch diameter) at a permitted landfill or by composting/mulching.
+- DO NOT blow landscaping waste into streets, storm drain inlets or waterways. - DO NOT use a hose to rinse dirt and debris off paved surfaces. - Sweep up residual sediment, leaves, and landscaping waste to prevent dispersal by wind or through contact with irrigation and stormwater runoff.
+These materials can clog a storm drain and cause algal blooms that are harmful to aquatic life. - Dispose of landscaping waste: - Grass clippings, tree leaves and trimmings, bushes/shrubs and trimmings, tree limbs/branches (< 4-inch diameter) in a green waste/organics container or even better, leave them on site as mulch to eliminate hauling waste. - Tree limbs and branches ( $\geq$ 4-inch diameter) at a permitted landfill or by composting/mulching